Are you making these simple LinkedIn mistakes?

 7 improvements you can make to your LinkedIn profile right now

 We’ve seven tips that you can quickly use to make sure there are no gaps in your profile.
 These tips will make sure your profile is working hard for you and isn’t holding you back.
+We also have a whole post on how to write a professional bio.

 Tip 1: Have a quality LinkedIn profile picture and don’t hide it

 This advice should be a cliche, but if it were, there wouldn’t be so many terrible profile pictures on LinkedIn.
 Your profile picture is literally the first thing anyone sees on LinkedIn.
 Your picture shows up before your name — on the top left of your profile and on the left of everything you post.
 So it’s worth investing a little time and money to make sure your photo reflects who you are.
 A grainy photo taken 10 years ago isn’t going to show you at your best or start to build trust.
 Cropping yourself out of a group shot makes it look like you can’t be bothered or you can’t afford a solo picture.
-A full length shot leaves you impossible to make out when your photography is reduced by LinkedIn’s design to a tiny circle on the page.
+A full-length shot leaves you impossible to make out when your photography is reduced by LinkedIn’s design to a tiny circle on the page.

 LinkedIn profile photo tips